-Individuals added to the waiver waiting list as of January 1, 2020 will have their initial level of care assessed by Qualified Developmental Disabilities Professionals through their Administrative Entity, a county government agency which is delegated authority for some waiver administration functions through an Administrative Entity Operating Agreement.
-Once enrolled in the waiver, reevaluations of level of care are determined by the state Medicaid agency.
+Individuals added to the waiver waiting list as of January 1, 2020 will have their initial level of care assessed by Qualified Developmental Disabilities Professionals through their AE.
+Once enrolled in the waiver, reevaluations of level of care may be conducted by any physician, physician's assistant, or certified registered nurse practitioner licensed in the United States.